DaxxTrias/NFI_FQ/readme.md

     "password": "yourpassword"
 ```

-* If you have issues with the API server not working after filling out settings try **uncommenting** the two lines relating to ports in the **docker-compose.yml** file
+* If you have issues with the API server not working after filling out the settings try **uncommenting** the two lines relating to ports in the **docker-compose.yml** file

 In this section you can change settings related to the WEB API so you can monitor from the browser dashboard utilizing [FreqUI](https://github.com/freqtrade/freqtrade/blob/develop/docs/rest-api.md)

 * The important settings to change here are the **listen_port**, **jwt_secret_key**, and the **username** & **password** fields

 * If running multiple bots you want them to all point to the same CORS Origin so you only have to visit 1 browser address to manage all of them

 ## Docker Documentation & other Guides